Unsolved Problems in Group Theory. The Kourovka Notebook

 Index of Names \dotfill 1ex \pageref{index}

 { \vphantom{(y} Preface}{ \vphantom{(y} Preface} ~

-\centerline { \textbf{Preface}} 4ex The idea of publishing a collection of unsolved problems in Group Theory was proposed by M.\,I.\,Kargapolov (1928--1976) at the Problem Day of the First All--Union (All--USSR) Symposium on Group Theory which took place in Kourovka, a small village near Sverdlovsk, on February, 16, 1965.
+\centerline { \textbf{Preface}} 4ex \phantomsection The idea of publishing a collection of unsolved problems in group theory was proposed by M.\,I.\,Kargapolov (1928--1976) at the Problem Day of the First All--Union (All--USSR) Symposium on Group Theory which took place in Kourovka, a small village near Sverdlovsk, on February, 16, 1965.
 This is why this collection acquired the name ``Kourovka Notebook''.
 Since then every 2--4 years a new issue has appeared containing new problems and incorporating the problems from the previous issues with brief comments on the solved problems.
 0.5ex

-For more than 40 years the ``Kourovka Notebook'' has served as a unique means of communication for researchers in Group Theory and nearby fields of mathematics.
-Maybe the most striking illustration of its success is the fact that more than 3/4 of the problems from the first issue have now been solved.
-Having acquired international popularity the ``Kourovka Notebook'' includes problems by more than 300 authors from all over the world.
-Starting from the 12th issue it is published simultaneously in Russian and in English.
+For more than 60 years the ``Kourovka Notebook'' has served as a unique means of communication for researchers in group theory and nearby fields of mathematics.
+Maybe the most striking illustration of its success is the fact that more than 3/4 of the problems from the first and second issues have now been solved.
+Having acquired international popularity the ``Kourovka Notebook'' includes problems by more than 500 authors from all over the world.
 0.5ex

-This is the 18th issue of the ``Kourovka Notebook''.
-It contains 120 new problems.
+This is the 21st issue of the ``Kourovka Notebook''.
+It contains 150 new problems.
 Comments have been added to those problems from the previous issues that have been recently solved.
 Some problems and comments from the previous issues had to be altered or corrected.
 The Editors thank all those who sent their remarks on the previous issues and helped in the preparation of the new issue.
 We thank A.\,N.\,Ryaskin for assistance in dealing with the electronic publication.
 0.5ex

-The section ``Archive of Solved Problems'' contains {\it all\/} solved problems that have already been commented on in one of the previous issues with a reference to a detailed publication containing a complete answer.
-However, those problems that are commented on with a complete reference for the first time in this issue remain in the main part of the ``Kourovka Notebook'', among the unsolved problems of the corresponding section.
-(An inquisitive reader may notice that some numbers of the problems appear neither in the main part nor in the Archive; these are the few problems that were removed at the request of the authors either as ill-conceived, or as no longer topical, for example, due to CFSG.)
+The section ``Archive of Solved Problems'' contains {\it all\/} the solved problems that had already been commented on, with a reference to a detailed publication containing a complete answer, by the day of the first appearance of the previous edition in 2022.
+However, all the solutions that appeared in the updates after that day remain in the main part of the ``Kourovka Notebook'', among the unsolved problems of the corresponding section.
+(Some numbers of the problems are missing altogether, in those rare cases when problems were removed at the request of the authors either as ill-conceived, or as no longer topical, for example, due to CFSG.)
 0.5ex

 The abbreviation CFSG stands for The Classification of the Finite Simple Groups, which means that every finite simple non-abelian group is isomorphic either to an alternating group, or to a group of Lie type over a finite field, or to one of the twenty-six sporadic groups (see D.\,Gorenstein, {\it Finite Simple Groups: The Introduction to Their Classification}, Plenum Press, New York, 1982).
 A note ``mod CFSG'' in a comment means that the solution uses the CFSG.
 0.5ex